-Hurricane Irma was the strongest Atlantic hurricane on record and maintained winds of 185 mph for longer than any tropical cyclone in the world.
+Hurricane Irma was the strongest Atlantic hurricane on record and maintained winds of 185 mph for longer than any other tropical cyclone in the world.
 This extreme storm ripped across the Caribbean and struck the Florida Keys as a Category 4 hurricane, eventually affecting nearly the entire state.
-As my hometown of Naples, and the rest of Florida begins to recover, the fate of many of the state’s unique wildlife species and native habitats remain unknown.
+As my hometown of Naples, and the rest of Florida, begin to recover, the fate of many of the state’s unique wildlife species and native habitats remain unknown.

 Florida is home to the third-largest coral barrier reef system in the world – the Florida Reef Tract, which stretches more than 300 miles from the Dry Tortugas at the southern end of the Florida Keys to West Palm Beach on the Atlantic Coast.
 These reefs provide critical habitat for fish and wildlife, including spiny lobster, goliath grouper, and parrot fish.
 The reefs help to naturally reduce wave action and protect the Keys and Florida’s coasts from storms like Irma.

 Since they’re on the front line, however, coral reefs are the first to bear the brunt of waves when storms roll through the area.
 Large hurricanes and storms generate powerful waves that can break coral branches and disrupt coral colonies.
-Heavy rain on land can result in increased sediment and nutrient polluted runoff that can lower the salinity of coastal waters as well as decrease water quality, which further stress the corals.
+Heavy rain on land can result in increased sediment and nutrient-polluted runoff that can lower the salinity of coastal waters, and it can decrease water quality, which further stress the corals.

 Florida’s coral reefs have survived many hurricanes over the millennia, but the ability of these corals to recover after severe storms has been damaged by rising water temperatures, pollution, and overfishing.
 Less than 10% of the reef is now covered with living coral.
 Fewer live coral results in less of a buffer for the coast from waves and storms, not to mention the devastating impact on Florida’s reef ecosystem and recreation economy.